AlienKevin/shapenet/README.md

 - `SketchesImagetoTextOutput_embeddings`: embeddings for captions of CLIPasso-generated sketches

 ## Text and Image Embeddings
 We generate text and image embeddings using two off-the-shelf multimodal embedding models.
 You can find the Microsoft Azure embeddings under `azure/` and the Google Vertex embeddings under `vertex/`.
+The `azure/` and `vertex/` folders also contain scripts used to generate those embeddings.
+See the `README.md` in each folder for details.

 # Environment Setup
 ```